Azure-Samples/active-directory-dotnet-webapi-manual-jwt-validation/README.md

 ## Scenario: protecting a Web API - acquiring a token for the protected Web API

 When you want to protect a Web API, you request your clients to get a [Security token](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-dev-glossary#security-token) for your API, and you validate it.
-Usually, for ASP.NET applications this validation is delegated to the OWIN middleware, but you can also validate it yourself, leveraging the ``Microsoft.IdentityModel.Tokens.Jwt`` library.
+Usually, for ASP.NET applications this validation is delegated to the OWIN middleware, but you can also validate it yourself, leveraging the ``System.IdentityModel.Tokens.Jwt`` library.

 ### Token Validation